lucaong/sprockets-chain/README.md

 The following Sprockets directive are supported: `require`, `require_self`, `require_directory`, `require_tree` and `include`

+## Contributing

+Contributes are very welcome :) Just make sure you write proper tests for your feature and send a pull request.
+To run the test suite, which is based on `BusterJS`, make sure you install all development dependencies with `npm install` and then just run `npm test`.

+Please do not bump the version number, I will do that when the change is accepted and merge.

 ## MIT License

 Copyright (c) 2013 Luca Ongaro